 Assumption: Alerts happen because of changes in probes.
 Changes in probes happen because of changes in related code.
 If we can identify the code change, we can find the bug that introduced the code change.
 If we can find the bug, we can ni? the person who made the change.

 Goal: Identify the human responsible for the Alert so they can identify if it is good/bad/intentional/exceptional/temporary/permanent/still relevant/having its alerts properly looked after.

 - If there's a group by build but not topic, maybe a large merge kicked things over.
-Unfortunate, as that'll make finding the source more difficult.
+Unfortunate, as that will make finding the source more difficult.

-- Is the change temporary? (might've been noticed elsewhere and backed out)
+- Is the change temporary? (might have been noticed elsewhere and backed out)